saikrishnavadali05/SDE-and-SDE-ML-Interview-Preparation/Operating_Systems.md

 13. What is Page Fault?
 14. What is Page Fault Service Time?
 15. What is the difference between Virtual Memory and Physical Memory?
+16. What is the difference between Hit Ratio and Miss Ratio?
+Which should be high and which should be low?